oproxy99/PRODIGY_DS_02/README.md

 # Description
-This repository contains a python executable file (PRODIGY_DS_02.ipynb) and the dataset used for conducting the visualisations (titanic.csv).
+This repository contains a python executable file (PRODIGY_DS_02.ipynb) and the dataset used for performing EDA and conducting the visualisations (titanic.csv).